 - We do what we can to promote a diverse literary culture, e.g. by supporting fellow independent publishers, bookshops and literary events.

 - We are a charter member of Equality in Publishing (EQUIP), which increases access to opportunities within the publishing industry.

 - We make a point of looking for and mentoring the best new talent.
 Of giving people a foot in the door.
-We have given a number of translators and editors their first books, as well as running competitions to find translators and having an open submissions policy.
-We have debut original English-language novels lined up for 2015 too.
+We have an open submissions policy and have published debut original English-language fiction including Esperanza Street by Niyati Keni and Don’t Try this at Home by Angela Readman.
+We have given a number of translators and editors their first books and run competitions to find translators.